Weapons-grade nuclear material: Weapons-grade plutonium

 Pu-239 is produced artificially in nuclear reactors when a neutron is absorbed by U-238, forming U-239, which then decays in a rapid two-step process into Pu-239.
 It can then be separated from the uranium in a nuclear reprocessing plant.

 Weapons-grade plutonium is defined as being predominantly Pu-239, typically about 93% Pu-239.
 Pu-240 is produced when Pu-239 absorbs an additional neutron and fails to fission.
 Pu-240 and Pu-239 are not separated by reprocessing.
 Pu-240 has a high rate of spontaneous fission, which can cause a nuclear weapon to pre-detonate.
 This makes plutonium unsuitable for use in gun-type nuclear weapons.
 To reduce the concentration of Pu-240 in the plutonium produced, weapons program plutonium production reactors (e.g. B Reactor) irradiate the uranium for a far shorter time than is normal for a nuclear power reactor.
 More precisely, weapons-grade plutonium is obtained from uranium irradiated to a low burnup.

 This represents a fundamental difference between these two types of reactor.
 In a nuclear power station, high burnup is desirable.
 Power stations such as the obsolete British Magnox and French UNGG reactors, which were designed to produce either electricity or weapons material, were operated at low power levels with frequent fuel changes using online refuelling to produce weapons-grade plutonium.
 Such operation is not possible with the light water reactors most commonly used to produce electric power.
 In these the reactor must be shut down and the pressure vessel disassembled to gain access to the irradiated fuel.

 Plutonium recovered from LWR spent fuel, while not weapons grade, can be used to produce nuclear weapons at all levels of sophistication, though in simple designs it may produce only a fizzle yield.
 Weapons made with reactor-grade plutonium would require special cooling to keep them in storage and ready for use.
 A 1962 test at the U.S. Nevada National Security Site (then known as the Nevada Proving Grounds) used non-weapons-grade plutonium produced in a Magnox reactor in the United Kingdom.
 The plutonium used was provided to the United States under the 1958 US–UK Mutual Defence Agreement.
 Its isotopic composition has not been disclosed, other than the description reactor grade, and it has not been disclosed which definition was used in describing the material this way.
-The plutonium was apparently sourced from the military Magnox reactors at Calder Hall or Chapelcross.
+The plutonium was apparently sourced from the Magnox reactors at Calder Hall or Chapelcross.
 The content of Pu-239 in material used for the 1962 test was not disclosed, but has been inferred to have been at least 85%, much higher than typical spent fuel from currently operating reactors.

 Occasionally, low-burnup spent fuel has been produced by a commercial LWR when an incident such as a fuel cladding failure has required early refuelling.
 If the period of irradiation has been sufficiently short, this spent fuel could be reprocessed to produce weapons grade plutonium.